leolanese/Functional-Programming-buzzwords/README.md

 ```js
 referential transparency = pure functions + immutable data
 ```

+### Low coupling
+Coupling is the measure of code dependency.
+We always want to reduce coupling and make our code components as independent of each other as possible.
+Immutability helps in achieving low coupling.

+### Parallelization
+Immutability makes it easier to parallelize code execution as there are no conflicts among objects and instances.

 ### `Functional Programing`:
 Functional programming is a paradigm in which we will be creating functions that are going to work out its logic by depending only on its input.
 This ensures that a function, when called multiple times, is going to return the same result.
 The function also won't change any data in the outside world, leading to the cachable and testable codebase.